BenAsaf/BenAsaf/README.md

 ### Hello! 👋
-My name is Ben Asaf, I live in Seoul, South Korea.<br>
+My name is Ben Asaf, currently living in Seoul, South Korea.<br>
 I am currently working for the following as a Senior Programmer at The Parallel Computation Lab at [The Hebrew University of Jerusalem](https://en.huji.ac.il/en "HUJI's Website").<br>
 I am also a Former Algorithms Developer at [Mobileye](https://www.mobileye.com "Mobileye's Homepage") where I developed a Machine Learning infrastructure.